 - When that’s done, click “Back.”
 At the main login screen, choose the country you’d like to connect to and fire up the PureVPN service.
 Your connection should be optimized for torrenting.

-Before you start downloading torrents, it’s always advisable to that your IP address has been anonymized.
+Before you start downloading torrents, it’s always advisable to anonymize your IP address.
 The best way to do so is via specialist tools like IPMagnet.

 When you get there, click the link entitled “Add this Magnet link to your downloads”, and it should start in your torrent client.
 As the test magnet downloads, you should see your IP on the IPMagnet page.
 And it should be different than your real IP address.